madhu-chennu/VA-Tool/README.md

 The above command asks the target_URL & Scope_URL.<br>
 **target_URL:** The URL of the target website that should be accessible.<br>
-**Scope_URL:** The URL that indicates the scope of our work/application (helps to find the files/folder using Hakraler, dirsearch, Katana etc.,).
+**Scope_URL:** The URL that indicates the scope of our work/application (helps to find the files/folder using Hakrawler, dirsearch, Katana etc.,).

 **Note:** A Google Custom Search Engine (CSE) was implemented in the code for advanced google dorking.
 So, you need to give/append your own API keys in the code.
 You can create your own Google Custom Search Engine (CSE) keys for free by navigating link https://console.cloud.google.com/apis/api/customsearch.googleapis.com/metrics?project=first-discovery-400216.

+**Vulnerability Scan Report:**
+After the scan completed, a detailed report will be generated as a HTML file.
+Let's now navigate to the report.